 9. Be proactive

-Stephen R covey in his famous book, The 7 Habits of Highly Effective People, says being proactive means, taking responsibility.
+Stephen R Covey in his famous book, The 7 Habits of Highly Effective People, says being proactive means, taking responsibility.
 If you are proactive you never look at the problem and worry, but you try to look for a solution.
 You do not blame people or circumstances for causing it.

 I certainly believe this as one of the best habits to develop.
-Because when you take responsibility of the negative events happening in your life, you will look for solutions.
-If you blame others, you give away your power and play victim.
+Because when you take responsibility for the negative events happening in your life, you will look for solutions.
+If you blame others, you give away your power and play the victim.
 It sabotages you and your path to success.

 Proactive people create their own opportunities while reactive people wait for opportunities to come their way.